Let your groups discover what these publications are saying about Boston’s most unique tour…

 - Your final headcount and remaining balance are due 7 days prior to the tour.

-- No refunds are given for no-shows after the final headcount is received.
+- No refunds are given for tour cancellation and no-shows after the final headcount is received.

 - Please see our FAQ page for additional information.